The inaugural Bruce Stone Fellowship in Chemical Biology and Nicholas Hoogenraad AO Fellowship in Molecular Sciences were awarded in 2015.

 For further information on Dr Donna Whelan's research, visit her lab page.

 Dr Nicholas Reynolds

-Dr Nicholas Reynolds is a Nicholas Hoogenraad Fellow in Molecular Sciences.
+Dr Nicholas Reynolds is a Nicholas Hoogenraad AO Fellow in Molecular Sciences.

 Dr Nicholas Reynolds graduated with a PhD from the University of Sheffield (UK) in 2009 before undertaking postdoctoral fellowships and research positions at the University of Zurich, CSIRO and the ARC Training Centre for Biodevices (Swinburne University of Technology).